SamWindell/Signet/README.md

 ## Limitations
 - Currently only supports reading and writing WAV and FLAC files.
-- Any metadata in the file is discarded - such as loop markers in a WAV file.

 ## Building
 To get Signet, you currently have to build it from the source code.
 However, this process is designed to be simple for those familiar with building C++ programs.
 There are no library dependencies external to this repo.
 Just run CMake to generate a configuration for your preferred build tool (Visual Studio Solution, makefile, etc.), and then build using that.